-Investments in India’s startups plummeted 69% to $1.05 billion in the third quarter of this year from $3.41 billion a year ago, according to data from CB Insights.
+According to data from CB Insights, investments in India’s startups plummeted 69% to $1.05 billion in the third quarter of this year from $3.41 billion a year ago.
 Analysts say, investors, eager to see a return on their investments, are pushing startups to become profitable, leading to consolidation as peers gobble up one another.

-Prominent Indian e-commerce firm Flipkart Ltd. in July bought a smaller rival, online retailer Jabong, for $70 million.
+In July, prominent Indian e-commerce firm Flipkart Ltd. bought a smaller rival, online retailer Jabong, for $70 million.
 That deal came amid rapid expansion in India by Amazon.com Inc., which has said it will invest $5 billion in India.